Chart Color Schemes

 Household Composition

-Murray has a typical household mix, with a higher-than-average median household size
+Murray has a typical household mix, with a fairly typical median household size

-Family households account for 73.5% of all households, including 30.0% couples with children, 33.7% couples without children, and 8.6% single parent families.
-Non-family households constitute the remaining 26.5%, with lone person households at 25.0% and group households comprising 1.7%.
-The median household size is 2.5 people, larger than the Rest of WA average of 2.3.
+Family households dominate at 73.5% of all households, comprising 30.0% couples with children, 33.7% couples without children, and 8.6% single parent families.
+Non-family households make up the remaining 26.5%, with lone person households at 25.0% and group households comprising 1.7% of the total.
+The median household size of 2.5 people matches the Regional WA average.

 Frequently Asked Questions - Households